Scott Base: Facilities

 The base is made up of a collection of Chelsea Cucumber green buildings which are linked by all-weather corridors.
 These buildings can accommodate 86 people over summer, with between 10 and 14 people remaining over the winter.

-Like nearby McMurdo Station, Scott Base is connected to the global telephone network via a Satellite Earth Station operated by Spark New Zealand, located approximately 3 km away at Arrival Heights.
-Spark NZ also provide phone services to McMurdo for calls to New Zealand as well as to the Italian Programme at Terra Nova Bay.
-McMurdo Station has an independent communications infrastructure located at Black Island and linked to Ross Island via microwave.
+Its first data connection to the outside world was established in 1992, when Telecom NZ installed a satellite earth station at Arrival Heights, 3 km (1.9 mi) northwest of Scott Base.
+In March 2023, Antarctica New Zealand installed Starlink on a trial basis to supplement the existing systems, thus providing faster internet connection and greater capacity for mobile phones and data transfers.

 Scott Base is today operated by Antarctica New Zealand.

 Wind turbines

 Three Enercon E-33 wind turbines (330 kW each) were installed in 2009 to co-power Scott Base and McMurdo Station, reducing diesel consumption by 11%: 463000 L per year.
 Battery failures have reduced power capacity by 66%.

-"the small battery component that we have within our grid which we called the power store unfortunately has failed, and that was due to the failure of a non-replaceable part, so that has significantly limited our ability to use our wind turbines to the fullest capacity, so in 2019 we've had to curtail our Wind Farm to about 33% of its full potential"Three new wind turbines were planned for the 2023-4 season, with great capacity: one new one will be greater then previous three combined.
+"the small battery component that we have within our grid which we called the power store unfortunately has failed, and that was due to the failure of a non-replaceable part, so that has significantly limited our ability to use our wind turbines to the fullest capacity, so in 2019 we've had to curtail our Wind Farm to about 33% of its full potential"Three new wind turbines were planned for the 2024–2025 season, with great capacity: one new one will be greater than the previous three combined.
 The strong winds make wind power a practical alternative, and the new wind system should supply 90% of the power at Scott Base.